-In this Self-Assessment, you will review 58 standards (10-15 for each element) and decide how your organization is doing at present.
-The Self-Assessment is designed as an education tool since the standards describe the desired practice.
+In this Self-Assessment, you will review 58 standards (10-15 for each of the Five Elements of a Healthy Nonprofit) and decide how your organization is doing at present.
+The Self-Assessment is designed as an educational tool, since the standards describe the desired practice.
 For each standard, you will choose a score from 1-4 (5 being "Not applicable").

 How to approach the Self-Assessment